CXP Archive Transcoder

 Using Presentation Slide Images and Ink to Produce a Video Stream

 ArchiveTranscoder segments can use a presentation source to produce the video stream.
-This option is targeted for users of mobile devices such as the SmartPhone.
+This option is mainly targeted for users of small screen mobile devices.
 To use this option, configure the segment with a presentation source, then tick the checkbox labeled 'Create Video from Presentation' in the segment editor dialog.
 Note that using this option together with the 'norecompression' option is not supported.